Runtime

 2. buf - Buffer Pointer, must be valid in case of heap buffer.

-3. handle - Buffer Handle, must be valid in case of DMA (or PMEM) buffer.
+3. handle - Buffer Handle, must be valid in case of DMA buffer.

 4. offset - Offset within handle.

-5. type - Type of the buffer heap, DMA or PMEM.
+5. type - Type of the buffer: heap or DMA.

 InferenceHandle

-InferenceHandle contains InferenceVector and id given at the time of submission of inference.
-InferenceHandle cannot be created directly by the user, user can get an available InferenceHandle by calling getAvailable() API of InferenceSet.
-InferenceHandle is a container that has data needed for inference stored in InferenceVector.
+InferenceHandle contains the input/output buffers and the id given at the time of submission of inference.
+InferenceHandle cannot be created directly by the user; user can get an available InferenceHandle by calling getAvailable() API of InferenceSet.
+InferenceHandle is a container that holds all data needed for inference.
 Number of InferenceHandle objects created depends on the set_size and num_activations parameters passed during instantiation of InferenceSet.
 Number of InferenceHandle and number of ExecObj created will be the same.

 LifeCycle of InferenceHandle